-The answer to both of these questions is yes.
+The answer is yes.
 Through neuroimaging technologies like fMRIs, neuroscientists have found several regions in the brain that light up when we’re shown faces, as opposed to other visual cues.
 Regions in the temporal and occipital lobe showed particularly high activity, along with parts of the limbic system that attached emotions to familiar faces.

 Interestingly, the left side of the brain seems to do the heavy lifting when it comes to recognizing our own faces.
 In patients with two hemispheres of the brain that can’t communicate with each other, studies find that the left side recognizes their own face.

-One particular region that has generated a great deal of interest is the fusiform face area.
-The fusiform face area is in the fusiform gyrus, which is a small cluster of neurons located in the temporal lobe.
+One particular region that has generated a great deal of interest is the fusiform face area which is located in the temporal lobe.
 It seems to process faces, both of others and ourselves.

 In fact, our brains are so sensitive to the perception of ourselves that it has separate neural pathways that recall how we looked in the past, as opposed to how we look now, as well as how we perceive ourself both in the mirror and in photographs.

 If your self-esteem has suffered a blow after looking at your non-reversed face, you can take comfort in knowing that scientists cannot decide what makes a person beautiful.
 In pop culture discourse, we’ve been told that the most symmetrical faces are the most beautiful, but some other studies would disagree.